The Wrong Way We’ve Been Told To Build Resilience

 Since winning the RWA in 2023, I’ve returned each year to the Canberra events.
 Rooms full of fierce, capable women who give everything they have to their people, projects and businesses.

-And each year, that quiet exhaustion seems to be more noticeable.
+And each year, that quiet exhaustion seems more noticeable.

 Recent reports show nearly three quarters of women have felt burnt out in the past year.